 Serpentine Gallery Pavilion Statment by the Architects

-We decided to work with one of the most basic elements of architecture: the brick wall.
-Rather than clay bricks or stone blocks, however, the wall is erected from extruded fibreglass frames stacked on top of each other.
-The wall is then pulled apart to form a cavity within it, to house the events of the Pavilion’s programme.
+We decided to work with one of the essential elements of architecture: the brick wall.
+Rather than clay bricks or stone blocks, however, the wall is erected from extruded fiberglass frames stacked on top of each other.
+The wall is then pulled apart to form a cavity within it, to house the events of the Pavilion’s program.

-The unzipped wall creates a cave-like canyon lit through the fibreglass frames and the gaps between the shifted boxes, as well as through the translucent resin of the fiberglass.
-As a result, the shifting overlaps as well as the movement and presence of people outside create a lively play of light and shadow on the cave walls within.
+The unzipped wall creates a cave-like canyon lit through the fiberglass frames and the gaps between the shifted boxes, as well as through the translucent resin of the fiberglass.
+As a result, the shifting overlaps, as well as the movement and presence of people outside, create a lively play of light and shadow.

 About the Serpentine Pavilion

 The Serpentine’s Pavilion commission, conceived in 2000 by Director Julia Peyton-Jones, has become an international site for architectural experimentation and has presented projects by some of the world’s greatest architects.
-Each Pavilion is sited on the Serpentine Gallery’s lawn for four months and the immediacy of the commission – taking a maximum of six months from invitation to completion – provides a unique model worldwide.
+Each Pavilion is situated on the Serpentine Gallery’s lawn for four months, and the immediacy of the commission – taking a maximum of six months from invitation to completion – provides a unique model worldwide.

-The selection of the architects, chosen for consistently extending the boundaries of architecture practice, is led by the Serpentine’s core curatorial thinking, introducing contemporary artists and architects to a wider audience.
-The brief is to design a 300-square-metre Pavilion that is used as a café by day and a forum for learning, debate and entertainment at night.
+The selection of the architects, chosen for consistently extending the boundaries of architecture practice, is led by the Serpentine’s core curatorial thinking, introducing contemporary artists and architects to a broader audience.
+The brief is to design a 300-square-meter pavilion that is used as a café during the day and a forum for learning, debate, and entertainment at night.
 Serpentine Galleries will be partnering with Harrods for the 2016 Pavilion Café.

 The Serpentine Pavilion is one of the top-ten most visited architectural and design exhibitions in the world.
-There is no budget for the project, it is realised through sponsorship, help-in-kind support and the sale of the Pavilion.
+There is no budget for the project; it is realized through sponsorship, help-in-kind support, and the sale of the Pavilion.